penguian/glucat/DESIGN.md

 Global operator templates continue to be used for mixed-type binary algebraic expressions.

+7. Reinforcement of representation-independence.
+To ensure that the public API only exposes essential Clifford algebra properties, matrix-specific metadata functions such as nbr_rows() and nbr_cols() in matrix_multi are defined as protected.
+This design choice, consistent with the previous uBLAS-based implementation which did not expose matrix dimensions, prevents user code from relying on internal representation details and ensures a consistent interface across all multivector representations (e.g., framed_multi).

 Split of code between glucat/matrix_imp.h and glucat/matrix_multi_imp.h
 -----------------------------------------------------------------------